Welcome to my world, a beautiful place where life is always adventurous, sometimes surreal, occasionally unconventional but never ever (ever!) boring.

 My site is packed full of views, news and reviews, and is my take on the communities we work, rest and play in.

 My Blogs include:

 Sue’s Views: The reboot of my much-loved infamous B&D opinion column from back in the day.
 And focusing on the hot topics we are all talking about in beautiful Barry, and beyond – the good, the bad, the ugly.

 Gig Girl Reviews: showing that the world is wider than just our town by writing about the gigs, the films, the theatre, the exhibitions, and all things arty – all through the eyes of a local girl done good.

 Turf Tales is mash up of news and views.
-This section of the site publicises some of the movers and shakers in Barry – those locals who are putting our very own stomping ground firmly on the map.
+This section of the site publicises some of the movers and shakers in Barry – including those local activists and allies who are putting our very own stomping ground firmly on the map.

 This includes Campaign, and Community pieces that shine the editorial spotlight on those friends, fighters, and kick ass campaigners who have the faith that we can really make that crucial difference in this world.

-Trade Talks is where Sue shares her skills and experience to help promote campaigns, charities and companies serving our community – especially those giving something back to the towns and territories they trade so well in.
+Trade Talks is where Sue shares her thirty years of skills and experience to help promote campaigns, charities and companies serving our community – especially those giving something back to the towns and territories they trade so well in.

 Finally Guest Blogs highlights the many other talented writers, journos and bloggers we have in our town, and around – so please support this space too.

 So basically this is the place where I can make my creative contribution to helping showcase all our terrific town, and around, has to offer.